YunChiLeong/1st-NFT-Project/README.md

 The json strings containing the metadata are hosted on a Moralis server.

 # Next task
-Getting test Ether from Rinkeby Ether Faucet so to publish on test Opensea server.
+Getting test Ether from Rinkeby Ether Faucet, to deploy on test Opensea server.
-ON PAUSE: Due to Rinkeby Ether Faucet not dispensing test Ether.
+PROGRESS ON PAUSE: Due to Rinkeby Ether Faucet not dispensing test Ether.
 I do not own any Ether myself to proceed. :(

 # Future task